 To enable multi-source evaluation of ISM capturing solutions, we propose two additional recording scenarios to be included in the database, which are detailed in Table 1.
 The proposed recording scenarios target smartphone-type devices and should therefore be made for all available smartphone-type target devices.

-Teleconferencing scenario (X-1, Figure 1): Smartphone lying flat on a table, 2 speakers positioned along the long axis of the smartphone within a certain opening angle
+Teleconferencing scenario (X-1, Figure 1): Smartphone lying flat on a table, screen facing up, 2 speakers positioned along the long axis of the smartphone within a certain opening angle

 Video call scenario (X-2, Figure 2): Smartphone in hand-held mode, landscape orientation, 2 speakers facing the screen/front camera